Tag Archive: tragedy

 The Rise and Demise of the Largest Sailing Ships

 The Rise and Demise of the Largest Sailing Ships: Stories of the Six and Seven-Masted Coal Schooners of New England.
 In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
-These giants were the ten original six-masted coal schooners and one colossal seven-masted vessel, built to carry massive quantities of coal and building supplies and measured longer than a football field!
-This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships, from their initial launchings, battling destructive storms, and their final voyages.
+These giants were the ten original six-masted coal schooners and one colossal seven-masted vessel, built to carry massive quantities of coal and building supplies.
+They measured longer than a football field!
+This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships, from their initial launches, battling destructive storms, to their final voyages.

 Available in paperback, hardcover, and as an eBook for all devices.